 A Project Status Report holds significant importance in the overall game development process by providing stakeholders with updates on the progress, milestones achieved, and any issues or risks encountered in the project.
 It is a vital tool for monitoring the project’s health and mitigating potential failures.

-GDD Basic Example
+Game design document Basic Example

 Kevuru Games Expertise in Level Design Documentation